-Speaking of ideas, the idea of floating warehouses and goods delivered by drone has sparked off one for me.
-If you’re an entrepreneur or investor and like the sound of it, go ahead and implement it, just please credit me.
+Speaking of ideas, the idea of floating warehouses and goods delivered by drone has sparked off an idea in my head…

 The delivery network globally is plagued by one massive problem – people have to be in to accept a parcel of value.

 There’s many ways to fix this problem, but they’re usually an inconvenience to the end user.

 Since the world will eventually deliver most things by drone, the solution is to deliver them to the roofs of the recipients’ houses.

 In other words, a roof bound “delipad”.
 Just like a helipad, only much smaller.
 There is of course the problem of the weather, but that’s just a detail 🙂

 It might even be some kind of weather protected chute that connects the roof with an internal mail box.

 Looking at the future is by far the best way to build giant companies, but that doesn’t help anyone who needs to get it done now.